Kinellar

-Kinellar is a small but ancient human settlement in Aberdeenshire between Kintore and Dyce just off the A96.
+Kinellar is a small settlement in Aberdeenshire, Scotland, located between Kintore and Dyce, near the A96 road.

-The parish church lies on or close to a Druidic circle which is largely eradicated but two stones are incorporated in the churchyard wall.
-An ancient chapel stood in the centre of the circle and indicates an unbroken religious function for several millennia.
-An aerial photograph of 1978 placed the circle mainly south of the churchyard but intersecting with its south wall.
+The parish church lies on or close to a Druidic circle that has been largely eradicated, though two stones are incorporated into the churchyard wall.
+An ancient chapel stood in the centre of the circle, suggesting the site may have had a religious function for several millennia.
+An aerial photograph taken in 1978 shows the circle mainly south of the churchyard, intersecting its south wall.

-In pre-Reformation times the parish was linked to Kinkell and this link lasted until 1649.
-The old parish church has a font dated 1534 and the bell-tower was erected in 1615.
-This was replaced by a new church in 1801.
+In pre-Reformation times the parish was linked to Kinkell, and this connection lasted until 1649.
+The old parish church has a font dated 1534, and its bell tower was erected in 1615.
+The church was replaced by a new building in 1801.